 - Peach Pie Smoothie by Ellie Krieger

 - Mango, Strawberry, and Pineapple Smoothie by Anne Burrell — try replacing orange juice with milk or kefir, adding a banana, and using frozen pineapple (they’re very watery fruit!)

 A little side note, if your smoothie recipe contains honey and you’re making it for a child under 12 months, just replace the honey with some fresh banana, a perfect, creamy, healthy sweetener!
 And don’t forget, if you own a crazy food pulverizing blender of awesomeness (like a Vitamix or Blendtec, even some Ninja models), you can hide vegetables in the smoothies too!

-Pasta Sauce: If your child likes pasta (and more than just buttered noodles), you can hide alot of nutrients.
-Most traditional pasta sauces are healthy, outside of ones that use cream, butter, and loads of cheese (skip the Alfredo!), but you can always leave those out!
+Pasta Sauce: If your child likes pasta (and more than just buttered noodles), you can hide a lot of nutrients.
+Most traditional pasta sauces are healthy, outside of ones that use a lot of cream, butter, and loads of cheese (skip the Alfredo!), but you can always leave those out!
+Although, in today’s day and age, it’s believed that those are perfectly fine if they’re from the right sources (read: grass fed cows).
 Don’t be afraid to play with recipes, adding and subtracting ingredients where you see fit (and doing so will help you learn to be a cook rather than a recipe follower, making last-minute meals so much easier to throw together!).

 Pureed Pasta Sauces:

 - Simple Tomato Sauce by Giada De Laurentiis — packed with onion, garlic, celery, carrot, and tomatoes.